jbatson5/SCALE-test/docs/MAVRIC.rst

                    1.0 293.0 end
   end composition

-The geometry models one cask and then repeats it eight times using an array.
+The geometry models one cask and then repeats the cask model eight times using an array.

 ::